-During the first half of 2020, we recorded a write-down on assets held for sale of \$7.6 million related to the classification of two Ultramax vessels, the SBI Jaguar and SBI Taurus, as held for sale.
+During the first nine months of 2020, the Company recorded a write-down on assets held for sale of \$7.6 million related to the classification of two Ultramax vessels, the SBI Jaguar and SBI Taurus, as held for sale.
 The sales were completed in April 2020.
-During the first half of 2019, we also recorded a write-down on the SBI Puma and SBI Cougar which were sold in the fourth quarter of 2019.
+During the first nine months of 2019, the Company recorded a write-down on assets held for sale of \$4.7 million related to the classification of the SBI Cougar and SBI Puma as held for sale.
+The sale of the vessels was completed in October 2019.